ABOUT THE ORGANIZATION

 - Works with Director of Collections, Director of Paleontology, and other appropriate staff to identify acquisitions to be added to or deaccessioned from the permanent collection.

 - Evaluates and prepares artifacts and specimens for storage or exhibition by conducting inspections and inventories.
 Mitigates risk to safety and security of objects and creates a plan to address deficiencies in conditions, housing, and documentation.

-- Manages and routinely monitors collection storage areas and conducts tours as needed.
+- Routinely monitors collection storage areas and conducts tours as needed.

-- Support the development and implements collections policies, standards, and procedures.
+- Supports the development and implements collections policies, standards, and procedures.

 - Provides oversight and training to staff, volunteers, interns, and researchers working with the collection.

 - Work is frequently reviewed for accuracy and to ensure adherence to all institutional and departmental guidelines for the management of the museum’s collections.

 - Bachelor’s degree required, Advanced degree desired, in museum studies, natural science, anthropology, history, or other disciplines related to the mission of the Museum.

 - Minimum 3 years’ experience in collections management and/or registration in a museum setting, experience working with natural history collections is desired.